 Since I love to read free Kindle books, I love to find free Kindle books for my readers.
 Each day, I check Amazon and post a new FREE Kindle book each day on my site.
 Since I like to read inspirational fiction, the books I post tend to be in the same genre.

-Here’s my secret to finding FREE Kindle book at Amazon: check the Top 100 Free Kindle Books on Amazon.
+Here’s my secret to finding FREE Kindle book at Amazon (in any genre): check the Top 100 Free Kindle Books on Amazon.
 You can then sort by genre to narrow the selection even further.

 If you have Amazon Prime, you can also checkout over 800,000 Kindle books for FREE with the Kindle Owners’ Lending Library.
 There are no due dates, and it includes current and former best sellers.